9: Culture and mythology

+Ne Win, the leader of Myanmar from 1962 to 1988, was a very superstitious man.
+In 1987, he reissued banknotes of Myanmar's currency, the kyat, in denominations of 45 and 90 kyats on advice from an astrologer who informed him that 9 was his lucky number.

 Indian culture

 Nine is a number that appears often in Indian culture and mythology.
 For example, there are nine influencers attested to in Indian astrology.
 In the Vaisheshika branch of Hindu philosophy, there are nine universal substances or elements: Earth, Water, Air, Fire, Ether, Time, Space, Soul, and Mind.
 Navaratri is a nine-day festival dedicated to the nine forms of Durga.